FoxwellBertGHB2020/Kickstarter-Analysis/README.md

 * Build & export Line, Stacked Column and Box & Whisker Charts for visual references

 ## Numerical Results
-Based on the provided data filtered
-The month of May, followed by June are the best times of the year to kick off a campaign for a Play.
+Based on the provided data the month of May, followed by June are the best times of the year to kick off a campaign for a Play.
 Starting a campaign in the month of December, followed by September should be avoided for best chance of success.